GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/search-replace-and-store-again/en.md

 ## Search and replace a string

-This GraphQL query retrieves a post, replaces all occurrences in its content and title of some string with another one, and stores the post again:
+This GraphQL query retrieves a post, replaces all occurrences of some string with another one in the post's content and title, and stores the post again:

 ```graphql
 query GetPostData(